The Thermodynamics of Cooking and How Different Cooking Methods Work

 Let's be a bit more precise:

 1) Conduction is when heat is transferred to the food by direct contact with the heat source.
 Cooking a hot dog in a pan is conduction.
 Heat from the burner is transferred to the pan whose molecules vibrate, and pass the vibe on to the wiener.
 As the surface of the meat gets hotter than the interior, the heat transfers to the center through the moisture and fats.
 That's also conduction.
 Grill marks are a good example of conduction.
 Heat is transferred to the grill grates and the hot metal brands the meat.

 2) Convection is when heat is carried to the food by a fluid such as air, water, or oil.
 Cooking a hot dog in your kitchen oven where it is surrounded by hot air is convection cooking.
 So is boiling it in water, or deep frying it in oil (you really need to try a deep fried hot dog once).
 If you get one side of your grill hot and put the food on the other side, it is cooked by natural convection airflow.
 Most gas grills cook by convection.
 A conventional indoor oven uses natural convection airflow to cook, but a "convection oven" has a fan and an extra heat source near the fan and uses forced airflow.
 A convection oven cooks 25% to 30% faster.
 It's like wind chill in reverse.
+The moving warm air transfers more energy that stagnant warm air.
 In either case, airflow only cooks the exterior of the meat, the interior of the meat is cooked by conduction as the heat travels through it.